katherinewadge-berrospi/Animal_detection_camera/README.md

 | Hypotheses and Validation | Display training accuracy and losses.
 Confusion matrix (true vs predicted species.) | ![Hypothesis](assets/img/hypothesis-validation.png) ![Hypothesis 1](assets/img/hypoth-one-message.png) ![Hypothesis 2](assets/img/hypoth-two-message.png) ![Hypothesis 3](assets/img/hypoth-three-message.png) |
 | ML Prediction Metrics | Label frequency in each split set.
 Training history from all sets.
 Confusion matrices highlighting misclassified species.
 Classification reports in dropdown box.
 Business Requirements checklist. | ![Classification reports](assets/img/view-reports.png) ![Business Requirements](assets/img/br-checklist.png) |

-## Unfixed Bugs

-- You will need to mention unfixed bugs and why they were unfixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## Deployment

 ### Heroku